Tim-Maes/Tim-Maes.github.io/_posts/2024-03-19-comparing-di-libraries.md

+---
+tags: Dependency Injection
+comment_issue_id: 2
+---

-## Comparing .NET Dependency Injection Libraries: Bindicate, Ninject, Autofac, and Scrutor
+## Source G## Comparing .NET Dependency Injection Libraries: Bindicate, Ninject, Autofac, and Scrutor

 Dependency Injection (DI) is a fundamental aspect of building scalable, maintainable, and testable .NET applications.
 While .NET offers its built-in IoC container, several libraries enhance or extend its capabilities, each with its unique approach.
 In this post we are comparing three popular libraries, and a new one: Bindicate, Ninject, Autofac, and Scrutor, to help you decide which might be best suited for your project.